 Pick out a random resistor and set the multimeter to the 20kΩ setting.
 Then hold the probes against the resistor legs with the same amount of pressure you when pressing a key on a keyboard.

 The meter will read one of three things, 0.00, 1, or the actual resistor value.

-If the meter reads 9.90, well then you’ve got a 9.90k Ohm (Ω) resistor (remember you are in the 20kΩ or 20,000 Ohm mode so you need to move the decimal three places to the right or 9,900 Ohms).
+In this case, the meter reads 0.97, meaning this resistor has a value of 970Ω, or about 1kΩ (remember you are in the 20kΩ or 20,000 Ohm mode so you need to move the decimal three places to the right or 970 Ohms).